Lars Calmfors

 Lars Calmfors, born on July 12, 1948, in Stockholm is a Swedish economist and professor emeritus in international economics at the Institute for International Economic Studies at Stockholm University.
 He has been active there since 1974 (as a professor from 1988 to 2015, deputy director from 1988 to 1995, and director from 1995 to 1997).
-He is a researcher at the Research Institute of Industrial Economics, IFN, since 2015.
+He is a senior researcher at the Research Institute of Industrial Economics, IFN, since 2015.

 Education

 He received his Ph.D. from the Stockholm School of Economics in 1978.

 Career

 Calmfors' research focuses on labour economics and macroeconomics.
 His most significant contributions concern wage formation, trade unions, and collective bargaining, as well as the effects of labor market policies.
 The most notable contribution is the formulation of the Calmfors-Driffill hypothesis in 1988 in an article co-authored with the British economist John Driffill.
 According to the hypothesis, there is a hump-shaped relationship between, on one hand, the degree of coordination of various collective agreements and, on the other hand, wage levels and unemployment.
 Both decentralised bargaining at the company level and coordinated bargaining at the national level can lead to wage restraint.
 In company-level agreements, competitive pressure on individual companies has a restraining effect, while in nationally coordinated agreements, the parties have strong incentives to consider the broader economic impact (to internalise externalities).
 In uncoordinated sector-level bargaining, neither competitive pressure nor the internalisation effects are strong enough to promote wage moderation.
 Sector-level bargaining therefore leads to higher wage levels (the "hump" in the relationship) than both decentralised and coordinated bargaining.
 This mechanism is stronger the less open an economy is to international competition.
 With greater openness, the hump becomes flatter.

 Calmfors served as the chair of the Economic Council in Sweden, a scientific advisory group to the Swedish Ministry of Finance, from 1993 to 2001.
 During this time, he launched the journal Swedish Economic Policy Review, which was published by the councill until 2008.
 In 2009, the journal was transformed into the Nordic Economic Policy Review, published by the Nordic Council of Ministers.
 Calmfors was the chief editor of this journal from 2018 to 2020.